 Good To Know

 Berkshire’s A shares have never split.
 However, to attract small investors, the company introduced B shares (NYSE: BRK.B).
 Today, a B share is about 1/1,500 the size of an A share.
-At its most recent closing price of $286.04 per share, smaller shareholders often invest in the company through these B shares.
+Smaller shareholders often invest in the company through shares of BRK.B, which had a closing price of $367.96 per share on Sept.
+19.

-What Are the Top 10 Most Expensive Stocks Right Now?
+What Are the 10 Most Expensive Stocks Right Now?

 - Services Provided: Insurer, holding company